lakshmi-sathi/avsdpll_1v8/FrequencyDivider/README.md

   This and minimum area, power consumption is kept in mind while optimising by use of smallest possible 'W' for transistors wherever possible.

-<b>[1]</b> Q. Du, J. Zhuang and T. Kwasniewski, "A Low Phase Noise Dll Clock Generator with a Programmable Dynamic Frequency Divider," 2006 Canadian <b><Conference on Electrical and Computer Engineering, Ottawa, Ont., 2006, pp. 701-704, doi: 10.1109/CCECE.2006.277703.
+<b>[1]</b> Q. Du, J. Zhuang and T. Kwasniewski, "A Low Phase Noise Dll Clock Generator with a Programmable Dynamic Frequency Divider," 2006 Canadian Conference on Electrical and Computer Engineering, Ottawa, Ont., 2006, pp. 701-704, doi: 10.1109/CCECE.2006.277703.

 <h2>Schematic:</h2>